KFERMercer/chaturbate-grabber/README.md

       git clone https://github.com/KFERMercer/chaturbate-grabber.git && cd chaturbate-grabber
       ```

-  2. Install & trigger some Docker-like shit in your OS.
+  2. Install & trigger some Docker-like shit in your OS:

       ```shell
       # <https://www.google.com/search?q=please+tell+me+how+to+use+docker+I+will+do+anything>